 Another consideration is whether schools superscore, i.e. count only the highest score on each section.
 If your student is only applying to schools that superscore and already has a solid score on one of the sections, she may want to focus primarily on the others.

 Before you get started with tutoring, you need to make sure you have high-quality practice materials to use with your student.
-When practice questions have errors or look nothing like the the questions on the actual SAT, students end up confused or frustrated and, worse, lose some of their trust in you.
+When practice questions have errors or look nothing like the the questions on the actual SAT, students end up confused or frustrated and, even worse, lose some of their trust in you.

 The best practice materials are official ones, since practicing with real tests will give your student the best idea of what to expect on test day.
 You want to find and use as many of these as possible.